adnan2103/dentocare-angularJs/README.md

 ### List of Patients Page :

-## How to to create/update patient along with user credentials and patient doctor mapping.
+## Create/update patient along with user credentials and patient doctor mapping.
-## How to get list of all patients basic details without treatment details for a logged in doctor.
+##DONE## Get list of all patients basic details without treatment details for a logged in doctor.
-## How to search a patient based on various search parameters.
+##DONE## Search a patient based on name or phone number search parameters.

 ### Patient and Treatment Details Page :

-## How to get Treatment details for a selected patient.
+## Get Treatment details for a selected patient.
-## How to add/update treatments to patient.
+## Add/update treatments to patient.
-## How to add/update oral examinations to treatment.
+## Add/update oral examinations to treatment.
-## How to add/update payment to treatment.
+## Add/update payment to treatment.

-## 5. AngularJs front end UI.
+## 5. AngularJs front end UI as per mock ups.

 ## 6. Photo upload Functionality. : 1.
 For Patient 2.
 For pre and post treatment.